 how much does a 10 week old lab weigh?

-A 10-week-old Lab puppy should weigh around 15-20 pounds, but it can vary based on gender and size.
+A 10-week-old Lab puppy should weigh 15-20 pounds, but this can vary depending on gender and size.

 What should my 1 year old Lab weigh?